erszcz/msc-thesis/dfly-multiboot.md

 - Swapcache, which is an extension to the well-known swap partition mechanism;
-  the feature allows an SSD swap partition to cache any filesystem operation(s) in order to speed up file systems stored on non-SSD devices.
+  the feature allows an SSD swap partition to cache any filesystem operation(s) in order to speed up file systems stored on\ non-SSD devices.

-All the operations on the kernel image and verification of changes in the linker script had to be checked by inspecting the resulting file.
+All the modifications to the kernel image and verification of\ changes in the linker script had to be checked by inspecting the resulting image file.
-The utilities for these tasks are `readelf` and `objdump` which come from the GNU binutils package.
+The\ utilities for these tasks are `readelf` and `objdump`, which come from the GNU binutils package.

-Of course, parts of the code written during this project are 64 bit assembly.
+Parts of the code written during this project are 64 bit assembly.
 The book by @seyfarth2011introduction was a great help in putting these down.

-The 6.828: Operating System Engineering course material from MIT [@mitpdosos], as well as the source code and its commentary of the Xv6 teaching operating system [@coxxv6] were also of\ considerable\ help.
+The _6.828: Operating System Engineering_ course material from MIT [@mitpdosos], as well as the source code (along with commentary) of Xv6, a\ simple, educational operating system [@coxxv6], were also of\ considerable\ help.

 \newpage